Trump Plaza (Jersey City): Trump Plaza

 Geibel met Donald Trump while golfing at Trump's golf course in Bedminster, New Jersey.
 In spring 2005, Geibel began discussions with Trump about him joining the twin-tower project.
 Trump became involved with the project in July 2005, a month after the two towers were approved for 20-year tax abatements.
 Because construction permits were still pending, Trump's involvement was not announced until September 29, 2005, when he traveled to Jersey City to make the announcement.
 Trump stated that he had a substantial investment in the new project, but did not specify how much.

 The two towers would include the same number of floors and units as the previously planned HarborSpire towers, and were expected to cost a total of $415 million.
 The towers were expected to become the tallest buildings in New Jersey, surpassing the tallest office building, the 42-story Goldman Sachs Tower; and the tallest residential building, the 40-story Marbella Apartments.
 Construction, to be handled by Bovis Lend Lease, was expected to begin in November 2005, with occupancy expected to begin in November 2007.

 Condominium units went on sale in September 2006.
 By February 2007, 215 units had been sold, while construction had progressed to the 25th floor and occupancy was expected for March 2008.
 At the time, Geibel denied that the extent of Trump's involvement was the licensing of his surname: "people don't realize how much involvement he has in the project."
 At Trump's suggestion, the project was to feature BMW zipcars upon its opening.

 Trump Plaza was designed by DeWitt Tishman Architects LLP and was completed in 2008.
 The building has 1743760 ft2 of space and 445 units.
-It was, at the time, the tallest residential building in New Jersey, and the third largest building in Jersey City.
+It was, at the time, the tallest residential building in New Jersey, and the third tallest building in Jersey City.
 The property was scheduled for foreclosure on March 6, 2013.